AP FACT CHECK: Trump distorts Democrats' health care ideas

 WASHINGTON (AP) — Forget "Obamacare."
 President Donald Trump has found a new target when it comes to ideas from the Democrats for the nation's health care system.

-In rallies for the November midterm elections, Trump is going after "Medicare for All," the rallying cry of Sen. Bernie Sanders, the Vermont independent who caucuses with Senate Democrats.
+Trying to fire up his base for the November midterm elections, Trump is going after "Medicare for All," the rallying cry of Sen. Bernie Sanders.
 Trump is trying out attack lines echoed by other Republicans that a government-run system would wreck the existing and enormously popular Medicare program for seniors and disabled people.

 There definitely are serious questions about "Medicare for All," including the massive tax increases that would be needed to pay for it and longstanding differences in society about the proper function of government.
 But Trump omits any mention of improved benefits for seniors that Sanders and other Democrats promise.
 And he implies that Democrats are all lined up behind the idea, when they are not.
 A few recent examples: